 A flat, red rash that may include pimples similar to the measles

-Antibiotics, antihypertensives, and contrast dye are among more common causative drugs; however, any drug can cause this rash
+Antibiotics, antihypertensives, and contrast dye are among more common medicines, but any medicine can cause this rash

 Purple areas on the skin, often on the legs